-Jennifer Ludden Jennifer Ludden helps edit energy and environment stories for NPR's National Desk, working with NPR staffers and a team of public radio reporters across the country.
+Jennifer Ludden Jennifer Ludden helps edit energy and environment stories for NPR's National Desk.

 U.S. Troops Clash with Saddam's Elite Forces